IAPSO-CTDO2/IAPSO_CTDO2_processing/README.md

 Compare the content (and ordering) of the processing steps applied to CTDO2 data

-ctdproc_steps.txt contains a list of data QC, processing, and correction (calibration customization) steps, abstracted to a comparable form (as much as possible).
-It may also contain notes on the order in which they are applied if this is iterative or varies.
+ctdproc_steps.md contains a list of data QC and processing steps, abstracted (as much as possible) to a form that can be compared across different groups and procedures.
+It may optionally contain steps for corrections and calibration as well.
+It may also contain notes on the order in which steps are applied if this is iterative or varies.

 ## documentation/